What Lupus Pain Feels Like According to Patients

 “A life sentence.”

-Thank you to everyone who shared their experiences about lupus pain.
+Thank you to everyone who shared their experiences about managing lupus pain.
 We appreciate hearing from so many members of the lupus community and your willingness to be open with each other.

 Join the conversation